IipAlgifari/foodieland/README.md

 > jquery-template-web

-# jQuery Template Project Website by Bilik Dev
+# FOODIELAND - APP

 ### Getting Started

-Setup new project with jquery-template-web by bilik dev
+Setup project with jquery-template-web by bilik dev

 - enter terminal and clone this repo to local, just run
   ```bash